 Construction is estimated to take 200 days and is expected to commence in the mid to latter half of 2020, subject to receipt of environmental approvals.

 Council has received the preliminary design from NQ Civil Contractors.

-The new crossing will be a two lane bridge [vehicles only – no pedestrians access] and will be built from concrete with steel barrier rails.
+- The new crossing will be a two lane bridge with capability for vehicles only and no pedestrians access will be provided.

-The existing bridge will remain in use until the new bridge is opened so it is anticipated there will be minimal impact to road users.
+- The existing bridge will remain in use until the new bridge is opened so it is anticipated there will be minimal impact to road users.

-Note current weight restrictions will remain in place for the old bridge.
+- Current weight restrictions will remain in place for the old bridge.

-The old bridge will be removed to stream bed level once new bridge is in use.
+- The old bridge will be removed to stream bed level once new bridge is in use.

 By way of timing, once the preliminary design has been reviewed by Council engineers, it will be submitted to the various authorities for approval.